-The list below is an adaptation of hazards identified in the BC Emergency Management Regulation.
+The first step in the HRVA process was to identify the possible hazards that will need to be analyzed in the study area.
+The list below is an adaptation of hazards identified in the BC Emergency Management Regulation and a reflection of the HRVA Committees Selection of Hazards as discussed.
 Climate change is recognized as having impacts on the frequency and intensity of many hazards and may also cause new hazards to emerge.
 This list will guide the HRVA analysis moving forward.
-The objective is to identify the mostly likely hazards and look for historic experience data to be analyzed when scoring the frequency, severity, and consequence of specific hazards.
+The objective moving forward will be to prioritize the mostly likely hazards and consider historic experiences and future likelihood when scoring the frequency, severity, and consequence of each specific hazard.